wso2/docs-ei/en/micro-integrator/docs/setup/performance_tuning/tuning-inbound-endpoints.md

 # Tuning Inbound Endpoints

+See the following topics to tune the HTTP and Kafka inbound endpoints.

 ## Tuning the HTTP Inbound

 By default inbound endpoints share the PassThrough transport worker pool to handle incoming requests.
 If you need a separate worker pool for the inbound endpoint to increase the performance, you need to configure the [HTTP worker pool parameters](../../../references/synapse-properties/inbound-endpoint-properties/#httphttps-worker-pool-configuration-properties).